ducsduyen/jquery.sticky/README.md

 jQuery Sticky Plugin
 ======================
-Sticky is a jQuery plugin that gives you the ability to make any element on your page always stay visible.
+Sticky is a jQuery plugin that gives you the ability to make any element on your page always stay visible. jQuery Sticky not using wraper div element.

 Usage
 =======================